-The successful candidate will be passionate about learning in Science, and will demonstrate a strong commitment to ensuring that every child achieves the highest possible academic standards.
-You will be able to teach to A Level, and will have an interest in supporting students in KS3-5 in wider aspects of their personal and academic development.
-This post would be suitable for a well-qualified ECT.
+The successful candidate will be passionate about learning in Technology, and will demonstrate a strong commitment to ensuring that every child achieves the highest possible standards.
+Extra-curricular activities, including clubs and trips to galleries, are an important part of the offer.
+This post would be suitable for a well-qualified ECT, or a more experienced teacher looking for a different experience in a new context.

 Situated close to Hampstead Heath in the heart of North London, Acland Burghley is a mixed, inclusive, community comprehensive school that enjoys high levels of parental support and a close collaborative relationship with other local schools.
-We are part of the popular and highly successful LaSWAP post-16 consortium with Parliament Hill, La Sainte Union and William Ellis Schools, and a founder member of Camden Learning.
-We have entered into a long-term residency agreement with the Orchestra of the Age of Enlightenment, who now have their offices and rehearsals on our site.
+We are part of the popular and highly successful LaSWAP post-16 consortium with Parliament Hill, La Sainte Union and William Ellis Schools.
+We are a founder member of Camden Learning.